The Best of The Christians

-The Best of The Christians is a greatest hits album by English music ensemble The Christians, released in 1993 on Island Records.
-It includes most of the band's singles from their first three studio albums—The Christians (1987), Colour (1990) and Happy in Hell (1992)—plus new song "The Perfect Moment" and a cover of Bob Marley's "Small Axe", originally the B-side to their 1988 "Harvest for the World" single.
+The Best of The Christians is a greatest hits album by English music ensemble The Christians, released in 1993 by Island Records.
+It includes most of the band's singles from their first three studio albums—The Christians (1987), Colour (1990) and Happy in Hell (1992)—plus the single "Harvest for the World", which had been included on the compilation album 1988 Summer Olympics Album: One Moment in Time (1988), new song "The Perfect Moment", and a cover of Bob Marley's "Small Axe" which was the B-side to "Harvest for the World".